psychemedia/storytelling-notes/tales-to-tell.md

 https://www.youtube.com/watch?v=yZCOSOZRTz4
 Out in the woods... three characters appear, lost in the woods; no fire or candle;
 desperate times... dark.. hide in trees?
-Start to sing... see a light in the diatance...
+Start to sing... see a light in the distance...
 A smith appears, with a lantern.
 Who am I?
 Whor are you 3 abroad at night.